nrvate/aimd/uranus_in_polarites.md

 * **Dissonances:**  70% -  Can clash with Uranus'  vision for a collective awakening and social change,  leading to a tendency to prioritize their own path over the needs of the community.
 * **Tilt:** 40% Dissonance Tilt

-**Makemake/Uranus (Yang Makemake, Following Uranus):  The  Resourceful Visionary,  Building for Sustainability**
+**Makemake/Uranus (Yang Makemake, Uranus Following):  The  Resourceful Visionary,  Building for Sustainability**
 * **Principle:**  This archetype combines Uranus's  innovative spirit with Makemake's  focus on resourcefulness and sustainability.
 They are driven by a desire to create a better future for all,  using their ingenuity and determination to develop practical solutions to environmental and social challenges.
 Makemake leads the way,  guiding Uranus's  revolutionary energy towards a more sustainable and equitable world.
 * **Examples:**  Environmental activists who develop innovative solutions to climate change,  entrepreneurs who create sustainable businesses,  community leaders who promote self-sufficiency and resilience,  inventors and designers who focus on resource conservation and renewable energy.
 * **Core Dissonance:**  This archetype may struggle to balance their grand vision with the need for patience and persistence,  leading to frustration with the slow pace of progress and a tendency to jump from one project to another without seeing things through to completion.